-Your BlueCare plan has been designed so you can begin receiving coverage for checkups and other "wellness" benefits as soon as your membership begins, even if you have a plan with a deductible requirement.
-The amount you'll pay for these covered screenings will vary based on what type of screening it is and where the screening takes place.
-Using a colonoscopy cancer screening as an example, you'll pay less in an internist's office compared to an outpatient hospital setting.
-In addition, there may be cases in which a routine screening reveals something that needs to be treated right away or at least needs further diagnostic tests.
-When this occurs, if your doctor bills the service as diagnostic instead of a wellness screening, your payment responsibility may change.
-For more information on how these wellness benefits are covered, check the benefits summary that is tucked into this pocket folder.
+There may be cases in which a routine screening reveals something that needs to be treated right away or at least needs further diagnostic tests.
+When this occurs, if your doctor bills the service as diagnostic instead of a wellness screening, and you have a plan with a deductible responsibility, your payment responsibility may change.
+For more information on how these wellness benefits are covered, check the benefits summary that is tucked into the back of this brochure.